-Over three units the codes and conventions for Photography, Audio Production or Page Layout, and Video Production are practised across genres and styles to form a basis of understanding to lead into VCE Media practices.
+Over three units the codes and conventions for Photography, Audio Production, Page Layout and/or video production are practised across genres and styles to form a basis of understanding to lead into VCE Media practices.

-Topic 1: Photography

-Genres and techniques are explored through taking, editing, and printing photographs: Portrait, Landscape, Nature, Action, Object, Black and White, Fine Art and GIF.
-Basic editing in Photoshop is covered with cropping and enhancing techniques to make each photograph more appealing to audiences.
+Topic 1: Photography; genres and techniques are explored through taking, editing and printing photographs; Portrait, Landscape, Nature, Action, Object, Black and White, Fine Art and GIF.
+Basic Editing in Photoshop is covered with cropping and enhancing techniques to make each photograph more appealing to audiences.

-Topic 2: Audio Production or Page Layout Audio Production - Adobe Audition is used to record, edit. enhance and multitrack audio tracks.

-Page Layout - A class magazine is produced with each student being responsible for a two-page spread, with a combination of images and text, and an alternate front cover.
-The magazine will focus on individual interests, combining to make a magazine that appeals to a defined audience through age grouping.
+Topic 2 Audio Production or Page Layout; With audio production Adobe Audition is used to record, edit, enhance and multitrack audio tracks.
+With Page Layout a class magazine is produced with each student being responsible for a two-page spread with a combination of images and text and also an alternate front cover, with the magazine focusing on individual interests combining to make a magazine that appeals to a defined audience through age grouping.
 Adobe software is used for this process.

-Topic 3: Video Production

-Students follow the five phases of production to produce in small groups an audio-visual product for a defined audience under the theme of Community.
-Adobe Premier Rush is the software used for the postproduction process.
+Topic 3 Video Production; students follow the five phases of production to produce in small groups an audio-visual product for a defined audience under the theme of Community.
+Adobe Premier Rush is used for the software for the post production process.